SnehaM-0305/Landing_Page/README.md

-# CodeTutor UI - Modern React Landing Page
+# Modern React Landing Page

 A modern, responsive landing page built with React, Tailwind CSS, and Vite.
 This project demonstrates a professional UI implementation with features like dynamic navigation, dropdown menus, and mobile responsiveness.